William-Mahnke/P194CS/README.md

-# P194CS
-Repository containing my work for PSTAT194CS: Computational Statistics &amp; Special Topics
+This repository contains my midterm and final projects from PSTAT194CS: Computational Statistics (Special Topics).
+The aim of the midterm project was to use different Monte Carlo sampling techniques to computationally sample complex distributions.
+The aim of the final project (done in a group) was to perform social network analysis on a network found online.

 File Descriptions:
 * Final_Project.Rmd: final deliverable for the project, includes specific visuals and analysis
 * Final_Project_Draft_1: similar to previous file, contains incomplete work from the draft phase of our final project
 * Final_Project_Draft_2: contains analysis and scripts from our work on the project
-* MidtermProject.Rmd: personal project assigned as our midterm, contains different Monte Carlo techniques used to sample from complex statistical distributions
+* MidtermProject.Rmd: final file for midterm project
 * Final-Project.pdf: knitted pdf of our final project
 * wikipedia: contains the data used in the final project files.
   * citing.txt: includes citation to original research for which the data was gathered